The Vitamix 5200 blender is part of Vitamix’s Classic C-Series line of blenders.

 The Vitamix warranty even covers shipping to and from the repair center.
 So, keep your receipt you’ll need it when you make a claim, just call their Customer Service number: (800) 848-2649.

-These specifications are measured with the container attached to the motor base.
+These specifications are measured with the container.

 Vitamix Product Line: C-Series